 After they got familiar with each other, the interviewer said to the young man, “During the job fair, with some reasons, we also refused several outstanding graduates.
 I heard that the result dumbfounded them, and that some of them even became depressed.
 You, at that time, gave me a very deep impression.
 Having failed in the application, you still asked for my business card.
 Didn’t you feel you asked too much in that condition?
 You know, it was a job fair of a large company.
 But you were just a job seeker, and graduated from a common college.
 In full view of everyone, if I had refused your requirement again, could you have been unafraid of further embarrassment?

 The young man answered, with a wry smile, “Alas, if I had graduated from a top university like them but had been refused by you, I wouldn’t have withstood such a blow and setback.
-Such is human nature, that we all put ourselves upon a high status, reckon that we have competence and deserves.
+Such is human nature, that we all put ourselves upon a high status, reckon that we have competence and deserve God’s blessings.
 However, once we fail, we may become mired in defeat and even dare not face the fact.
 Luckily, since I have a humble beginning, it won’t strike me as poison if I fail.
 And even if I was rejected again, I would have gotten used to others’ fleers.”

 The interviewer nodded with agreement.